nilssjostrom/zebracontrol/README.md

 1. Setup CUPS on the computer connected to the Zebra printer
+2. Install the AppDaemon Home Assistant Add-on according to your setup: https://appdaemon.readthedocs.io/en/latest/
-2. Add packages zebra and zpl to the AppDaemon configuration
+3. Add packages zebra and zpl to the AppDaemon configuration
-3. Create the helpers specified in apps.yaml
+4. Create the helpers specified in apps.yaml
+5. Put zebraControl.py in /config/appdaemon/apps
-4. Modify zebraControl.py to your own needs
+6. Modify zebraControl.py to your own needs
-5. Create a dashboard for your stuff
+7. Create a dashboard with your helpers
-6. Print for your life
+8. Print for your life

 ![Dashboard](zebra_cups.png)